SonyaMoisset/Pluralsight_Training/README.md

 - Using GitFlow by Kevin Jones

 ## HTML/HTML5
+- Your First Day with HTML by Susan Simkins
 - HTML Fundamentals by Matt Milner
 - HTML5 Fundamentals by Craig Shoemaker
 - HTML Document Flow by Susan Simkins